Moose: Diet

 The moose is a browsing herbivore and is capable of consuming many types of plant or fruit.
 The average adult moose needs to consume 23000 kcal per day to maintain its body weight.
 Much of a moose's energy is derived from terrestrial vegetation, mainly consisting of forbs and other non-grasses, and fresh shoots from trees such as willow and birch.
-As these terrestrial plants are rather low in sodium, as much as half of their diet usually consists of aquatic plants, including lilies and pondweed, which while lower in energy content, provides the moose with its sodium requirements.
+As these terrestrial plants are rather low in sodium, as much as half of its diet usually consists of aquatic plants, including lilies and pondweed, which while lower in energy content, provide the moose with its sodium requirements.
 In winter, moose are often drawn to roadways, to lick salt that is used as a snow and ice melter.
 A typical moose, weighing 360 kg, can eat up to 32 kg of food per day.

 Moose lack upper front teeth, but have eight sharp incisors on the lower jaw.
 They also have a tough tongue, lips and gums, which aid in the eating of woody vegetation.
 Moose have six pairs of large, flat molars and, ahead of those, six pairs of premolars, to grind up their food.
 A moose's upper lip is very sensitive, to help distinguish between fresh shoots and harder twigs, and is prehensile, for grasping their food.
 In the summer, moose may use this prehensile lip for grabbing branches and pulling, stripping the entire branch of leaves in a single mouthful, or for pulling forbs, like dandelions, or aquatic plants up by the base, roots and all.
 A moose's diet often depends on its location, but they seem to prefer the new growths from deciduous trees with a high sugar content, such as white birch, trembling aspen and striped maple, among many others.
 To reach high branches, a moose may bend small saplings down, using its prehensile lip, mouth or body.
 For larger trees a moose may stand erect and walk upright on its hind legs, allowing it to reach branches up to 4.26 m or higher above the ground.
+Moose may consume ferns from time to time.